thosoo/llama-copilot-proxy/README.md

     - `off`: Disable thinking events
     - `show_reasoning`: Route thinking to normal content stream (VSCode will display it!)
 - `THINKING_DEBUG` — Enable debug mode for thinking events (`true` or `false`).

+**Note:** Model aliasing is automatic; friendly names are derived from model IDs/paths and resolved transparently in requests.

 Set environment variables before starting the proxy:
 ```bash